 Grilling Out?
-Follow These Tips to Grill Safely Like a PRO This Summer
+Follow These Tips to Grill Safely and Prevent Foodborne Illness

-It's officially summertime now, and many people across the country are firing up the grill in preparation for a cookout.
-If you're one of them, follow these tips to grill like a PRO and keep everyone safe from foodborne illness:
+With longer and warmer days upon us, many people across the country are firing up the grill for a cookout.
+If you're one of them, follow these tips to grill like a PRO and keep everyone safe from foodborne illness.

 P: Place the Thermometer